Road trip in Kyrgyzstan: 13-day itinerary

 DAYS 1 & 2: Arrival in Bishkek → Kyzyl-Oi

-Welcome at the airport and check-in in Bishkek.
-Briefing with the tour manager about the vehicle, itinerary, and road conditions, followed by a welcome dinner.
-The next day, first mountain roads with the crossing of the Too-Ashuu Pass, crossing the Suusamyr Valley and tracks along the Kokomeren River.
-Overnight stay with locals in the village of Kyzyl-Oi.
+Welcome at the airport and installation in Bishkek.
+Briefing around the vehicle, the itinerary, and the road conditions, followed by a welcome dinner.
+The next day, your first mountain roads begin with the Too-Ashuu Pass, the crossing of the Suusamyr Valley, and tracks along the Kokomeren River.
+Overnight stay with a local family in the village of Kyzyl-Oi.

 DAY 3: Kyzyl-Oi → Song-Kul

-Gradual climb to the high plateaus via mountain roads above 3,000 m.
-Possible stops along the way and refueling in villages.
+A gradual climb towards the high plateaus on mountain roads rising above 3,000 metres.
+Possible stops along the way and supplies in the villages.
 Arrival at Song-Kul Lake, a vast high-altitude pasture at the heart of the nomadic way of life.
-Night in a yurt camp.
+Overnight stay in a yurt camp.

 DAY 4: Song-Kul – nomadic immersion

-Full day without driving at the lake.
-Walking tour, observation of pastoral life, and horseback riding included.
-Free time to enjoy the peace and quiet and wide open spaces.
+A full day with no driving by the lake.
+Walks, observation of pastoral life, and an included horse ride.
+Free time to enjoy the calm and the wide-open spaces.
 Second night in a yurt.

 DAYS 5 & 6: Song-Kul → Tash Rabat

-Drive through the Naryn region, alternating between valleys and mountains, to the historic site of Tash Rabat, a former caravanserai on the Silk Road.
+Drive through the Naryn region, between valleys and mountains, to the historic site of Tash Rabat, a former Silk Road caravanserai.
 Settle into a yurt camp.
-The following day is free to explore the surroundings, hike, or relax in this isolated setting, with the option of horseback riding or visiting a panoramic viewpoint.
+The next day is free to explore the area, go hiking, or simply relax in this remote setting, with the option of a horse ride or a panoramic viewpoint.

 DAY 7: Tash Rabat → Kochkor

-Gradual return to the inhabited valleys of the Naryn region.
-Scenic route, craft break in Kochkor, and overnight stay in a guesthouse.
+A gradual return to the inhabited valleys of the Naryn region.
+Scenic drive, a handicraft stop in Kochkor, and an overnight stay in a guesthouse.

 DAY 8: Kochkor → Cholpon-Ata

-Long drive through the open landscapes of the interior to the northern shore of Lake Issyk-Kul.
-Possibility of hot springs along the way.
-Overnight in Cholpon-Ata, on the lake shore.
+A long drive through the wide-open landscapes of the country’s interior, all the way to the northern shore of Issyk-Kul.
+There is the option to stop at hot springs along the way.
+Overnight stay in Cholpon-Ata, by the lake.

 DAY 9: Northern Issyk-Kul → Karakol

 Drive along the northern shore of Issyk-Kul.
-Discover Karakol, an iconic city in eastern Kyrgyzstan, with its Russian heritage and Central Asian influences.
-Overnight stay.
+Discover Karakol, one of the iconic towns of eastern Kyrgyzstan, where Russian heritage meets Central Asian influences.
+Overnight stay there.

 DAY 10: Karakol → Bokonbaevo

-Exploration of the southern shore of the lake with stops in the Jeti-Ögüz valleys and Skazka Canyon, with their spectacular rock formations.
+Explore the southern shore of the lake with a stop in the Jeti-Ögüz Valley and at Skazka Canyon, known for its spectacular rock formations.
 Eagle hunting demonstration and overnight stay in a yurt camp.

 DAY 11: Bokonbaevo → Chong-Kemin Valley

-Last major crossing of the country, between the shores of Lake Issyk-Kul and the green valleys of the north.
-Overnight stay in the Chong-Kemin Valley, a preserved natural setting.
+Last major drive across the country, between the shores of Issyk-Kul and the green valleys of the north.
+Overnight stay in the Chong-Kemin Valley, in a well-preserved natural setting.

 DAY 12: Chong-Kemin → Bishkek

-Return to the capital via mountain roads.
-Last free time, return of the vehicle, and overnight stay in Bishkek.
+Return to the capital by mountain roads.
+Final free time, vehicle drop-off, and overnight stay in Bishkek.

 You have assistance available throughout your trip:

-As soon as you arrive in Bishkek, the trip kicks off with a welcome dinner.
-This is a key moment to get to know each other, ask questions, and understand how the road trip will unfold.
+As soon as you arrive in Bishkek, the trip begins with a welcome dinner.
+It is a key moment to get to know each other, ask your questions, and understand how the road trip will unfold.

-During the trip, regular checkpoints will allow you to plan ahead for the following days and adapt the advice to your pace and desires.
-You will drive in complete autonomy, with clear landmarks and reliable advice.
+During this first meeting, you know where you are going and how to organize yourself, with no confusion and no bad surprises.
+Throughout the trip, regular check-ins help you anticipate the next stages and adapt the advice to your pace and your wishes.
+You drive in full autonomy, with clear guidance and reliable advice.

-The local team remains available remotely throughout the road trip.
+The local team will be available remotely throughout the road trip.
 If you have any questions, concerns, or unexpected issues, you can contact them.
-Discreet support, so you can enjoy Kyrgyzstan with peace of mind, without feeling like you're being guided.
+We provide discreet support so you can enjoy Kyrgyzstan at your own pace, without feeling like you’re being guided.

 Your program includes several activities:

-Day 1: You will have dinner with the person in charge of your trip, who will assist you throughout your stay.
-This meeting will allow you to get to know each other and personalize your interactions during your stay.
+Day 1: You have dinner with the person in charge of your trip, who will assist you throughout your stay.
+This first meeting gives you the chance to get to know each other and make your exchanges easier and more personal for the rest of the journey.

-Day 10: You will meet the eagle hunter for a demonstration.
+Day 10: You meet an eagle hunter for a demonstration.

 Included: